 Dormant Company Requirements

 To make an active company dormant you need to contact HMRC who will issue you with a notice for a company tax return.
-You have to file the return and pay any tax liable before the company became dormant.
+You have to file the return and pay any tax liable (like corporation tax)before the company became dormant.
 You should also inform HMRC if you were registered for VAT so that you can stop trading and cancel your registration.
 You will have to pay any VAT due and file a final VAT return.

 An annual confirmation statement must be prepared at least once a year.
 This statement will verify the following: